Cultural repression in Tibet: Religious

-China's assault on Tibetan religion began in the 1950s with the widespread destruction of temples, monasteries, and religious artefacts.
+Chinese policies targeting Tibetan religion began in the 1950s with the widespread destruction of temples, monasteries, and religious artefacts.
 Although some have been rebuilt since the 1980s, much of Tibet's cultural heritage and lineage remain lost and irreplaceable, diminishing Buddhist institutions and scholarship due to the disruption of Dharma transmission across generations and the absence of lineage holders.
 In an interview with the 17th Karmapa, Ugyen Trinley Dorje, by the International Campaign for Tibet in 2002, he explained:

 "I have inherited an historic and religious responsibility, and it is my duty to uphold it.
 Therefore, as a young monk, I need to receive teachings from older teachers in my lineage in order to fulfill my duty.
 Specifically, this means that I need to receive the tantric initiation, the oral transmissions of texts, and the explanation of meditation techniques...
 I tried for many years to secure invitations for my teachers who reside outside of Tibet.
 This failed and thus my religious education was failing...so I left Tibet."